splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

         * - :guilabel:`Compliance window`
           - :strong:`Last 30 days`
-          - Kai wants to track this SLO over the past 30 days
+          - Kai wants to track this SLO over the past 30 days.

 #.
 Kai subscribes to receive an alert whenever there is a breach event for the SLO target.